mogsie/escenic-munin/README.md

 ##Examples

+The example is from a live system, where memory exhaustion became very apparent by looking at how the heap grpahs evolved, and how increasing the heap size fixed the problem.

+### Heap graph

 Here's a heap graph.
 It shows the different parts of the JVM memory so you can see what needs tuning.
+On the graph to the left, the heap size increased from 2.0Gb to 2.5Gb, and you can clearly see how this affected the young and old generations.
+It is also apparent that before the increase in heap size, the old generation was full.
+Indeed, on the graph to the right, on the night between the 20th and 21st, the heap seems to be completely full.

 <img src="https://github.com/mogsie/escenic-munin/raw/master/site/escenic_jstat_default_heap-day.png" width="50%"> <img src="https://github.com/mogsie/escenic-munin/raw/master/site/escenic_jstat_default_heap-week.png" width="50%">

+### Young vs Old GCs

+The garbage collection graph shows you how many garbage collections that are happening every minute.
+On the graph to the left, the young garbage collector (green) is running at about 10-15 collections per minute, which is about 4-6 seconds between each collection.
+However, on the graph to the right, you see that on the night between the 20th and 21st, there was a period of a few hours where the old generation was being collected severely, at the same time that the old heap was "full".
+The full collections were running at about 3 or four per minute.

 Here's a couple of GC graphs that show you how many garbage collections that are happening per minute, and how much CPU is used doing just that: